Uncharted Lancaster: Haunted Indian Gold Adventure

 Unlocking the Location of the Haunted Indian Gold

 To unlock the treasure’s location, you first need to find the four passcode boxes.
 Each box has one of the four digits you need.
-Their locations and suggested route are highlighted on the map below.
+Their positions and suggested routes are highlighted on the map below.
 Of course, you could do them in any order along any trail.

 Walk down Observation Site Road following the blue trail markers painted on the road.